 Fees

-To cover expensive supply costs, Malden Public Library charges $.15 per black and white print page.
-Print jobs may be picked up at the check out desk.
+To cover expensive supply costs, Malden Public Library charges $.15 per black and white print page, cash/change only.
+Printing is accessible from the eight seated computers, and the two standing computers, and are sent to the print queue station, next to the newspapers.
+WiFi printing from your personal device is not available.
 The Library is not responsible for misprinted documents.

 Violations